Iturriaga10/tu-latam-challenge/infra/README.md

 # LATAM Challenge Infraestructure

 Having a defined methodology to create and maintain your infrastructure is an important piece for every company.
-Having in mind this we propose the following pipeline, builted in GitHub Actions.
+Having this in mind, we propose the following pipeline, built in GitHub Actions.

 ![alt text](../img/infra_flow.png)

 ## Pipeline Phases

-1. Terraform Format - Format all the files before to be merged
+1. Terraform Format - Format all the files before merging them
-1. Terraform Validate - Validate structure and syntax is correct
+1. Terraform Validate - Validate that the structure and syntax is correct
-1. Terraform Plan - Plan that the creation of the resources
+1. Terraform Plan - Plan the creation of the resources
-1. Terraform Apply - Create the infrastructure planned before/
+1. Terraform Apply - Create the infrastructure as planned

 ## Infraestructure Folder Structure